 - Representing or selling as new a used motor vehicle;

-- Selling a defective vehicle unless sold as a tow-away and not to be driven;
+- Selling a defective vehicle unless sold as a tow-away and not to be driven or selling, acquiring, or disposing of a stolen vehicle;

-- Failing to notify a prospective buyer of the acceptance or rejection of a motor vehicle purchase within a reasonable period when on a finance sale or a consignment sale;
+- Failing to notify a prospective buyer of the acceptance or rejection of a motor vehicle purchase order agreement within a reasonable period when on a finance sale or a consignment sale;

 - Failing to maintain a place of business with a fixed address and full-time employees; and